-- COVID-19 is spread from person to person. - The virus spreads when respiratory droplets produced when a person coughs or sneezes.
-The infected droplets can then be inhaled by a nearby person or land on the surface of their eyes. - Most infected people also have respiratory secretions on their hands.
-These secretions get transferred to healthy people on doorknobs, faucet handles etc. The virus then gets transferred to healthy people when they touch their face or rub their eyes. - These methods are how most respiratory viruses spread.
+- COVID-19 is spread from person to person. - The virus spreads when respiratory droplets produced when a person coughs, sneezes, sings or shouts.
+The infected droplets can then be inhaled by a nearby person or land on the surface of their face or eyes.
+Droplets fall quickly to the floor or ground.
+This is how most COVID is spread. - Most infected people also have respiratory secretions on their hands.
+These secretions get transferred to healthy people on doorknobs, faucet handles etc. The virus then gets transferred to healthy people when they touch their face or rub their eyes.
+This is a less common cause of spread. - These methods are how most respiratory viruses spread. - Aerosols are tiny, invisible particles that can float in the air for 1 to 2 hours.
+They only occur in a closed room with poor ventilation.
+Aerosols are a rare cause of COVID-19 transmission (CDC and WHO).
+Evidence: within household units, only 30% of contacts get infected.